garnierclement/pfe/sensors/README.md

 >  For more information about OSC, refer to the [specification](http://opensoundcontrol.org/spec-1_0)

-Remember that the OSC format must be in accordance with the program that is responsible to forge the OSC packets and to send send (i.e. the program triggered by the *execute* step in [Request] procedure).
+Remember that the OSC format must be in accordance with the program that is responsible to forge the OSC packets and to send (i.e. the program triggered by the *execute* step in [Request] procedure).

 ### Bootstrap procedure